 Nevada Copper Files Financial Statements, MD&A and AIF for the Year Ended December 31, 2022

-/EIN News/ -- YERINGTON, Nev., March 20, 2023 (GLOBE NEWSWIRE) -- Nevada Copper (TSX: NCU) (OTC: NEVDF) (FSE: ZYTA) (“Nevada Copper” or the “Company”) today announced that it has filed its audited consolidated financial statements, management's discussion and analysis ("MD&A") and Annual Information Form (“AIF”) for the year ended December 31, 2022.
-These filings can be found on the Company’s website at www.nevadacopper.com and the Company’s SEDAR profile at www.sedar.com.
+YERINGTON, Nev., March 20, 2023 (GLOBE NEWSWIRE) -- Nevada Copper NCU NEVDF ZYTA ("Nevada Copper" or the "Company") today announced that it has filed its audited consolidated financial statements, management's discussion and analysis ("MD&A") and Annual Information Form ("AIF") for the year ended December 31, 2022.
+These filings can be found on the Company's website at www.nevadacopper.com and the Company's SEDAR profile at www.sedar.com.

 Randy Buffington, President & CEO stated, "We continue to make excellent progress on the construction projects that are required ahead of stope mining and milling activities at Pumpkin Hollow.
 The vent shaft stripping and excavation for the ore handling system are well underway.
 Ongoing mining and development activities advancing towards higher grade EN Zone stoping areas continue to demonstrate competent rock quality and ground conditions as predicted in the geotechnical rock model, fully in-line with expectations.
 We are currently on track to meet our primary restart and ramp-up goal of achieving nameplate milling capacity by the end of 2023."